julienlargetpiet/dmenu_all/README.md

    Now you can run your custom script from dmenu with all options you want to add!

+   The only alias for custom script added is called "manf" that allows you to see man pages in pdf with your pdf viewer.
+Up to you to add others aliases for others scripts:)

 -Example

         ;alias -option whatever...